tim-pearson/NumPyAI-Models/README.md

-# Numpy AI Models
+# Machine Learning Models Repository

-This repository contains a collection of AI models implemented using NumPy.
-These models are part of my studies on various machine learning algorithms and their applications.
-The models currently included are:
+This repository contains implementations of various machine learning models and algorithms in Python.
+Below is an overview of the models included and how to navigate this repository.

-1. **Principal Component Analysis (PCA)**
-2. **Decision Trees**

-Due to university policies, I cannot upload any projects until the submission date is reached.
-The models soon to be added are:
-1. **K-Means Clustering**
-2. **Gradient Boosting**

-## Principal Component Analysis (PCA)

-Principal Component Analysis is a dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional form while preserving as much variance as possible.
-This implementation in NumPy focuses on the following steps:
-- Standardizing the data.
-- Computing the covariance matrix.
-- Calculating the eigenvalues and eigenvectors.
-- Sorting the eigenvalues and eigenvectors.
-- Transforming the data to the new basis.

-## Decision Trees
+## Models Implemented

-Decision Trees are a type of supervised learning algorithm used for classification and regression tasks.
-This implementation includes testing different criteria for splitting the nodes:
-- **Gini Impurity**
-- **Entropy**
-- **Misclassification Error**

-### Findings on the Iris Dataset

-Through experimentation with the Iris dataset, I found that using the Misclassification Error as the criterion provided the best performance compared to Gini Impurity and Entropy.
-The results indicated that Misclassification Error resulted in higher accuracy and better generalization for this specific dataset.

-## K-Means Clustering
+### 1. K-Means Clustering

-K-Means Clustering is a method for partitioning data into K distinct clusters.
-This model aims to minimize the variance within each cluster.
+K-Means Clustering is a method for partitioning data into \( K \) distinct clusters.
+It minimizes the variance within each cluster by iteratively assigning data points to clusters and updating centroids.

-## Gradient Boosting
+### 2. Gradient Boosting

-Gradient Boosting is an ensemble learning technique that builds a model in a stage-wise fashion from weak learners, typically decision trees.
-For my implementation, I modified the decision tree algorithm to allow the leaf nodes to return residuals instead of predictions.
-This modification enables the model to correct errors from previous iterations, improving overall performance.
+Gradient Boosting is an ensemble learning technique that builds models in a stage-wise fashion from weak learners, typically decision trees.
+It corrects errors from previous iterations to improve overall performance.

+### 3. Speed Forward Neural Network

+The Speed Forward Neural Network is designed for multi-class classification tasks using deep neural networks.
+It utilizes ReLU activation for hidden layers and softmax for the final layer to predict class probabilities.

+### 4. Principal Component Analysis (PCA)

+Principal Component Analysis is a technique for dimensionality reduction that transforms the data into a new coordinate system, capturing the variance with fewer dimensions.

+### 5. Decision Trees

+Decision Trees are non-linear models that split the data based on feature thresholds to make predictions.
+They can be used independently or as weak learners in ensemble methods like Gradient Boosting.

+For detailed explanations and mathematical formulations used in these models, refer to [NumpyAIModels.pdf](NumpyAIModels.pdf).